Conservative Galerkin methods for dispersive Hamiltonian problems: Introduction

 Our goal in this work is the derivation of Galerkin discretisations aimed at preserving the underlying algebraic properties satisfied by the PDE system whilst avoiding the introduction of stabilising diffusion terms.
-Our schemes are therefore consistent with (one of) the Hamiltonian formulation(s) of the original problem.
-It is important to note that our approach is not an adaptation of entropy conserving schemes developed for systems of conservation laws, rather we study the algebraic properties of the PDE and formulate the discretisation to inherit this specific structure.
-The methods are of arbitrarily high order accuracy in space and provide relevant approximations free from numerical artefacts.
+Our schemes are therefore consistent with (one of) the Hamiltonian formulation(s) of the original problem which physically represents energy.
+We note that our approach is not an adaptation of entropy conserving schemes developed for systems of conservation laws, rather we study the algebraic properties of the PDE and formulate the discretisation to inherit this specific structure.
+Our methods are of arbitrarily high order accuracy in space, extendable to arbitrarily high order in time, and provide relevant approximations free from numerical artefacts.
 Similar techniques have proven useful in the study of dispersive phase flow problems \cite{GiesselmannPryer:2015a, GiesselmannMakridakisPryer:2014} and we anticipate they will be extremely useful in dynamic model adaptivity \cite{GiesselmannPryer:2017a}.

 To highlight the good behaviour of the scheme we propose, we give an a priori error analysis for the linear problem showing optimal error bounds in the energy norm, under the assumption of smoothness in the initial conditions.
 Further, we give an a posteriori error analysis making use of a hybrid framework consisting of elliptic reconstruction techniques \cite{MN06,Lakkis:2006, LakkisMakridakisPryer:2015} together with those developed for hyperbolic conservation laws \cite{GiesselmannMakridakisPryer:2015} to allow us to derive optimal a posteriori error bounds in the energy norm.
 Note that the arguments we use are quite different to that of \cite{KarakashianMakridakis:2015} where the authors construct a dispersive reconstruction to allow for a posteriori control in $\leb{2}$.